-With evidence of limited local transmission of monkeypox in Vancouver, Fraser Health is planning a focused vaccination strategy for people at highest risk for monkeypox.
+With evidence of limited local transmission of mpox in Vancouver, Fraser Health is planning a focused vaccination strategy for people at highest risk for mpox.

 These groups will be offered vaccine as pre-exposure prophylaxis.

-The early use of immunization in higher-risk groups along with continued case and contact tracing efforts by Public Health are key strategies used to reduce transmission and prevent severe illness from monkeypox.
+The early use of immunization in higher-risk groups along with continued case and contact tracing efforts by Public Health are key strategies used to reduce transmission and prevent severe illness from mpox.